-As for her daytime picks, Osea Malibu and Indie Lee are two fabulously clean beauty brands with cult-followings.
+As for her daytime picks, Osea Malibu and Indie Lee are two popular clean brands with cult-followings.
 The Atmosphere Protection Cream combines USDA certified organic algae — which possess anti-pollution properties, a top cause of aging and hyper-pigmentation — as well as shea butter and avocado oil to provide efficient, thorough, but lightweight hydration to the face.
-This moisturizer is also rumored to be a great, makeshift primer.
+This moisturizer is also rumored to be a great makeshift primer.

 Indie Lee holds a special place in my heart.
 Not only is she the maker of an industry-beloved Squalane Oil and elasticity-boosting Coenzyme Q10 toner, but she founded the line after recovering from a brain tumor.
-When one of my best friends found herself undergoing treatment for brain cancer, we took a trip to a clean beauty store, Credo, to find her chemo- and radiation-safe skincare essentials.
+When one of my best friends found herself undergoing treatment for brain cancer, we took a trip to the clean beauty retailer, Credo Beauty, to find her chemo- and radiation-safe skincare essentials.
 That's when we discovered Indie Lee's story and we both fell in love with the line.
 Her Daily Skin Nutrition Moisturizer contains a blend of natural oils — squalane, olive, coconut, and avocado — to give your skin the hydration it craves.

 "I love a good mask and exfoliant.
 On days my skin needs some extra TLC, I like using The Beauty Chef Probiotic Skin Refiner, $75, a liquid toner containing lactic acid to gently resurface the skin for a baby smooth finish, or for something a little more active, I'll use the Goop Exfoliating Instant Facial, $125, a 5-minute fix hat instantly revives my skin after a few shifts at the hospital."